fabiosammy/hackaton24-cm42/README.md

 # Future steps

-- [ ] Add multiple tags to a password
+- [ ] Add multiple tags to a credential
-- [ ] Add multiple websites to a password
+- [ ] Add multiple websites to a credential
 - [ ] Support to import / export
 - [ ] Add security layer at the export